 Are we seeing a new direction in weeds?

-Is it my imagination or are we seeing more ‘weeds’ in gardens now?
+Have you noticed that there are more ‘weeds’ in gardens now?

-I don’t mean gardens that look unkempt.
+And those weedy gardens often look very beautiful.
 Some of the prettiest gardens now unashamedly seem to have weeds sprouting alongside the bedding.

-I’ve been photographing gardens to publicise Faversham Open Gardens & Garden Market Day on 25th June.
+I’ve been photographing gardens in Faversham Open Gardens & Garden Market Day held every year on the last Sunday of the month.
 I found weeds were welcome in several gardens, even by quite serious and knowledgeable gardeners.

 Weeds in borders

 So are we seeing a trend towards weeds in borders?
 Feel free to tell me that all the best gardeners have always left their favourite weeds in situ.